-One of the biggest concerns with building muscle on the ketogenic diet is that high protein consumption will kick you out of ketosis.
+One of the biggest concerns with building muscle on keto is that high-protein consumption will kick you out of ketosis.

 There is a process called gluconeogenesis where your body turns excess protein into glucose in your bloodstream.
 And it’s true that the presence of glucose will stop you from producing ketones.

 But what many people forget to take into account is that your body and brain need glucose to survive.
 Even when you’re on a ketogenic diet, you want some glucose to feed specialized cells (particularly brain cells) that can only run on glucose.
 You even make glucose out of fat — fatty acids have a glycerol backbone that you convert into glucose[*].